mekowalski/streams-client/NOTES.md

       - Take the array of streams received from API and turn it into an object with `mapKeys()`
       - `mapKeys()` via Lodash
     - [] Actually FETCH the list of STREAMS when StreamList component is rendered
+      - Wire up Action Creator call to StreamList component
+      - Anytime StreamList component is rendered on screen, attempt to fetch list of streams